 We want all students to feel fully included in the community of the school and this includes students with special educational needs and for disabilities.
 Our aim is to inspire students, give them appropriate aspirations and help them to achieve in preparation for adult life.
-We want the families of children with special educational needs and for disabilities to feel confident that the school will strive to achieve the best for their child whatever their additional needs or abilities.
+We want the families of children with special educational needs and/or disabilities to feel confident that the SEND, Teaching and Pastoral Teams at Anthony Gell School will endeavour to support their child, no matter their additional needs or abilities.